-- the EP Act - Environmental Protection (Water) Policy 2009 (EPP (Water)) - the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC & ARMCANZ 2000)
+- the EP Act - Environmental Protection (Water) Policy 2009 (EPP (Water)) - State Planning Policy-state interest guideline Water quality (Department of State Development, Infrastructure and Planning 2014) - the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC & ARMCANZ 2000)

-- the Queensland Water Quality Guidelines (Department of Environment and Resource Management 2009b) - the guideline: Establishing Draft Environmental Values and Water Quality Objectives (Department of Environment and Resource Management 2011e) - groundwater-dependent ecosystems as referred to in Australian groundwaterdependent ecosystem toolbox part 1: assessment framework, Waterlines report (Richardson et al. 2011)
+- the Queensland Water Quality Guidelines (Department of Environment and Heritage Protection 2013) - groundwater-dependent ecosystems as referred to in Australian groundwaterdependent ecosystem toolbox part 1: assessment framework, Waterlines report (Richardson et al. 2011)

-Make reference to WetlandMaps and any available Aquatic Conservation Assessments produced by the Queensland Government or any bioregional assessments produced by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC), which assess the potential risks to water resources in the area as a result of the direct and indirect impacts of coal seam gas development or large coal mining development.
+Make reference to Wetland Maps and any available Aquatic Conservation Assessments produced by the Queensland Government or any bioregional assessments produced by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC), which assess the potential risks to water resources in the area as a result of the direct and indirect impacts of coal seam gas development or large coal mining development.
 The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section should address benthic sediments as well as the water column.